 Questions or Concerns

-If you have any questions or concerns about the Safe Gatherings/Sanctuary practices of Manchester UMC, please contact Pastor Jim Peich.
+If you have any questions or concerns about the Safe Gatherings/Sanctuary practices of Manchester UMC, please contact the Safe Gatherings Administrator, Pastor Jim Peich.

 Reporting Alleged Abuse or Neglect

 If you witness abuse or neglect taking place, call 9-1-1 immediately.

 Any person with the responsibility for the care of children is a mandated reporter.
 Missouri law states that if such caregiver has reasonable cause to suspect that a child has been or may be subjected to abuse or neglect, or observes a child being subjected to conditions or circumstances that would result in abuse or neglect, that person shall immediately report or cause a report to be made to the Division of Family and Social Services (DSS).
 The 24 hour toll-free hotline number is 1-800-392-3738.
 For more information, definitions and guidance on whether to make a report, please visit the Division of Social Services website.

 Any allegations of abuse or neglect occurring during a church-sponsored activity, event or program, must be reported immediately to the staff member or ministry leader responsible for the activity, event or program.
 Staff members and ministry leaders will immediately notify Pastor Jim Peich of any allegations of abuse or neglect.